-Potential Payments Upon Termination or Change in Control
+Potential Payments upon Termination or Change in Control

 The Company is party to employment agreements with each of Messrs.
-William G. Miller, Jeffrey I. Badgley, and J. Vincent Mish, and has entered into change in control agreements with Mr. Badgley and Mr. Mish.
+William G. Miller and Jeffrey I. Badgley, and has entered into a change in control agreement with Mr. Badgley.
 Each of these employment and change in control agreements address, among other things, compensation and benefits that would be paid to the applicable named executive officer in the event that his employment is terminated for different reasons, including termination for cause or without cause, and termination in connection with a change in control.
 Mr. Madonia was a party to an employment agreement and a change in control agreement, but these agreements expired by their terms when Mr. Madonia attained age 65 during 2013.
+Mr. Mish was a party to an employment agreement and a change in control agreement, but these agreements expired by their terms when Mr. Mish attained age 65 during 2015.
 Ms. Whitmire does not have an employment agreement or change in control agreement with the Company.